argoproj-archive/argo-site/docs/yaml/argo_tutorial_6_execute_selenium_tests.md

 This tutorial shows how to use nested workflows to:

-*   run a Selenium test against a web application ("Hello World") that runs in two web browsers (Chrome and Firefox)
+*   run a Selenium test against a web application ("Hello World") that runs in a web browser (Chrome)
 *   record and output a video of screenshots taken during the test

 In this tutorial, you'll run multiple steps, which are grouped into nested workflows.